brandonaltermatt/leetcode-solutions/README.md

-# leetcode-solutions
+# Leetcode Solutions
 These are a collection of my solutions to LeetCode problems.
+LeetCode is a platform that provides software engineers questions or problems to code solutions for.
+Most of my solutions are in Python, with a few in C, C++, or Java.